Larsvanderlaan/causalGLM-depreciated-/README.md

 Yes, but with additional properties.
 TMLE is a substitution and maximum-likelihood estimator and therefore respects the constraints of the statistical model and tries to listen to the data as much as possible.
 This can lead to improved finite-sample performance in certain real-world settings like those with model misspecification and positivity/imbalance issues (Porter et al., 2012).

 We support sample-splitting/cross-fitting through the tlverse/sl3 machine-learning pipeline which can be passed into all the implemented methods to specify machine-learning algorithms.
 (By default, robust machine-learning is performed so user specification is not necessary.)

-The sim.R file includes randomly generated simulations of coverage for all implemented methods and functions that compare coverage with relative to DML.
-The simulations suggest that in smaller sample sizes with higher dimensions, causalGLM substantially outperforms competing methods in a number of realistic settings.
-Randomly generated 95%-confidence-interval-coverage comparison simulations and results between causalGLM and competing estimating equation methods are given in the "ComparisonWithCompetitors.Rmd" file in the vignette folder.

 Example code:
 devtools::install_github("tlverse/sl3", ref="devel")